 The sweetness of the squash and tomatoes blended perfectly with the spicy sausage and seasoning.
 My son had three helpings, and he won’t usually even eat squash!
 One of the reasons I like spaghetti squash is because it has a delicate flavor, which makes it very versatile.
 I used one link of chorizo style sausage to add flavor and spiciness.
 I love chorizo sausage, but it is pretty fattening, so I like to use it in recipes like this, where a little goes a long way.

 This would also work well as a vegetarian dish, by removing the sausage and adding black or kidney beans.
 Corn would also we a good addition to this, and I meant to add some to the recipe, but I didn’t have any my freezer!
-Check out the recipe, and then see what dishes other bloggers created with squash in the linky below.

 - 1 spaghetti squash

 - ½ yellow pepper, chopped

 - 1 link chorizo sausage, chopped